prachitui/Fine-Tuning-Whisper-on-low-resource-Hindi-Language/README.md

-# Whisper Fine-Tuning and Evaluation on Hindi Subset of Common Voice Dataset
+# Whisper Fine-Tuning and Evaluation on Low Resource Hindi Language which is a Subset of Common Voice Dataset
 This repository demonstrates how to fine-tune and evaluate OpenAI's Whisper model on the Hindi subset of the Common Voice dataset using Hugging Face's transformers library.